disruptivedigital/Elrond-node-netdata-monitoring/README.md

 The alarms are configured as follows:

 > Elrond node is not maintaining syncronization
-- WARNING if out of sync more than 2:5 (hysteresis) consensus rounds
+- WARNING if out of sync more than 02:20 (hysteresis) consensus rounds
-- CRITICAL if out of sync more than 100:200 (hysteresis) consensus rounds
+- CRITICAL if out of sync more than 20:200 (hysteresis) consensus rounds

 > Elrond node rate dropping
 - WARNING if node rate is dropping under 100
 - CRITICAL if node rate is dropping under 85

-> Elrond node Leader blocks proposed versus block accepted dropping
+> Elrond node Leader blocks proposed versus blocks accepted dropping
-- WARNING if leader blocks proposed versus blocks accepted are greater than 0
+- WARNING if leader blocks proposed versus blocks accepted are greater than 01:02 (hysteresis)
-- CRITICAL if leader blocks proposed versus blocks accepted are greater than 10
+- CRITICAL if leader blocks proposed versus blocks accepted are greater than 02:05 (hysteresis)

 > Elrond node Validator blocks signed versus blocks accepted dropping
-- WARNING if validator blocks signed versus blocks accepted are greater than 2
+- WARNING if validator blocks signed versus blocks accepted are greater than 10:20 (hysteresis)
-- CRITICAL if validator blocks signed versus blocks accepted are greater than 20
+- CRITICAL if validator blocks signed versus blocks accepted are greater than 20:250 (hysteresis)

 > Elrond node peers dropping
-- WARNING if peers are dropping under 40
+- WARNING if peers are dropping under 35:30 (hysteresis)
-- CRITICAL if peers are dropping under 30
+- CRITICAL if peers are dropping under 30:20 (hysteresis)

 Alarms can be configured with the following command: